privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ### System counting

+The Fedora project [counts](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting) how many unique systems access it's mirrors by counting using a ID on the system.
+They do this to determine load and provision better servers for updates where necessary.

-Fedora has fairly interesting [mechanism](https://fedoraproject.org/wiki/Changes/DNF_Better_Counting) which does not involve using unique ID's to count its users.
-According to their man pages, it appears to be off by default for DNF based systems right now.
-However, if you are uncomfortable with this, we recommend adding `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabld in the future.
-On rpm-ostree based systems, follow [this guide](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) to disable system counting.
+This [option](https://dnf.readthedocs.io/en/latest/conf_ref.html#options-for-both-main-and-repo) appears to be off by default.
+We recommend adding `countme=false` to `/etc/dnf/dnf.conf` just in case it is enabled in the future.
+On systems that use `rpm-ostree` such as Silverblue, the countme option is disabled by [masking the rpm-ostree-countme](https://fedoramagazine.org/getting-better-at-counting-rpm-ostree-based-systems/) timer.

-openSUSE uses a unique ID system to track the number of installations by default.
-Consider following [this guide](https://en.opensuse.org/openSUSE:Statistics) to opt out.
+openSUSE also uses a [unique ID](https://en.opensuse.org/openSUSE:Statistics) to count systems, and that can be disabled by deleting the `/var/lib/zypp/AnonymousUniqueId` file.

 ## Application confinement